-I have used Amazon affiliate links in my blog posts.
-As an Amazon Associate, I earn from qualifying purchases at no added cost to you.
+I have used Amazon affiliate links on this page.
+As an Amazon Associate, I earn a commission from qualifying purchases at no added cost to you.
 Thank you!

 How does a Flowerhorn become a Kamfa Flowerhorn?

 Many experienced flowerhorn keepers choose Kamfa flowerhorn over other types of flowerhorns.
 This is because Kamfas possess traits that make them very desirable.
 Although they are the most difficult to groom, they are extremely rewarding, and many experienced flowerhorn keepers feel that the work is worth it.